Low-rank passthrough neural networks: Overview

 \section{Overview}

-Deep neural networks can perform non-trivial computation by the repeated the application of parametric non-linear transformation layers to vectorial (or, more generally, tensorial) data.
+Deep neural networks can perform non-trivial computations by the repeated the application of parametric non-linear transformation layers to vectorial (or, more generally, tensorial) data.
 This staging of many computation steps can be done over a time dimension for tasks involving sequential inputs or outputs of varying length, yielding a \textit{recurrent neural network}, or over an intrinsic circuit depth dimension, yielding a \textit{deep feed-forward neural network}, or both.
 Training these deep models is complicated by the \textit{exploding} and \textit{vanishing} gradient problems \citep{Hochreiter1991, Bengio1994}.

-Starting from the original LSTM of \citet{Hochreiter1997}, various network architectures have been proposed to ameliorate the vanishing gradient problem in the recurrent neural network setting, such as the modern LSTM \citep{Graves2005}, the GRU \citep{Cho2014} and other variants \citep{Greff2015, Jozefowicz2015}.
-These architectures led to a number of breakthroughs in different tasks such as speech recognition \citep{Graves2013}, machine translation \citep{Cho2014a, Bahdanau2014}, natural language parsing \citep{Vinyals2014}, question answering \citep{Iyyer2014} and many others.
-More recently, similar methods have been applied in the feed-forward neural network setting yielding state of the art results with architectures such as Highway Networks \citep{Srivastava2015}, Deep Residual Networks \citep{He2015} and Grid LSTM\footnote{which also generalize to networks which are deep in both an intrinsic dimension and a time dimension, or even in multiple additional dimensions.} \citep{Kalchbrenner2015}.
+Various network architectures have been proposed to ameliorate the vanishing gradient problem in the recurrent setting, such as the LSTM \citep{Hochreiter1997,Graves2005}, the GRU \citep{Cho2014}, etc. These architectures led to a number of breakthroughs in different tasks in NLP, computer vision, etc. \citep{Graves2013, Cho2014a, Bahdanau2014, Vinyals2014, Iyyer2014}.
+Similar methods have also been applied in the feed-forward setting with architectures such as Highway Networks \citep{Srivastava2015}, Deep Residual Networks \citep{He2015}, and so on.
 All these architectures are based on a single structural principle which, in this work, we will refer to as the \textit{state passthrough}.
 We will thus refer to these architectures as \textit{Passthrough Networks}.

-Another difficulty in training neural networks is the trade-off between the network representation power and its number of trainable parameters, which affects its data complexity during training in addition to its implementation memory requirements.
-More specifically, the number of parameters influences the representation power in two ways: on one hand, it can be thought as the number of tunable "knobs" or "switches" that need to be set to represent a given computable function.
-On the other hand, however, the number of parameters constrains, in most neural architectures, the size of the partial results that are propagated inside the network: its internal memory capacity.